Hetch Hetchy: Arguments against

-Those in opposition of dam removal state that demolishing O'Shaughnessy Dam would take away a valuable source of clean, renewable hydroelectric power in the Kirkwood and Moccasin powerhouses; even if measures such as seasonal water diversion into the powerhouses were employed, it would only make up for a fraction of the original power production.
-The remaining deficit would likely have to be replaced by polluting fossil fuel generation.
-The removal of the dam would be extremely costly, at least $3–10 billion, and the transport of the demolished material away from the dam site along the narrow, winding Hetch Hetchy Road would be a logistical nightmare with possible environmental impacts.
-Most importantly, San Francisco would lose its source of high-quality mountain water, and would have to depend on lower-quality water from other reservoirs – which would require costly filtration and re-engineering of the aqueduct system – to meet its needs.
+Those in opposition of dam removal state that demolishing O'Shaughnessy Dam would take away a valuable source of clean, renewable hydroelectric power in the Kirkwood and Moccasin powerhouses.
+Replacing O'Shaughnessy Dam with a run-of-the-river hydroelectricity dam would decrease power output by 22%.
+This deficit could be replaced by clean solar and batteries or by polluting fossil fuel generation.
+The project to restore the valley would cost, by one estimate, up to $10 billion as of 2006 ($ billion in today's dollars).
+If the dam were removed, transport of the demolished material away from the dam site along the narrow, winding Hetch Hetchy Road would be a logistical nightmare with possible environmental impacts.
+Most importantly, San Francisco would have to store its high-quality water supply from the Tuolumne river elsewhere, which would require costly filtration and some re-engineering of the aqueduct system to meet its needs.